paypal/junodb/README.md

   <summary>JunoDB high level architecture</summary>

 <img
-  src="./docs/JunoDBHighLevelArch.png"
+  src="./JunoDBHighLevelArch.png"
   style="display: inline-block; margin: 0 auto; max-width: 600px">

 </details>

-When a client wants to store a (key, value) pair in JunoDB, the proxy maps the (key, value) pair to 3 out of 5 zones in the storage based on a mapping provided by the ETCD.
+When a client wants to store a (key, value) pair in JunoDB, Proxy writes the key in 3 out of 5 shards in the storage server.
+The shard-map is stored in the etcd.

 JunoDB therefore works using three main components, the ETCD, storage server and proxy.